The EMC Directive 2014/30/EU

 • Conformity assessment procedures: Manufacturers must carry out one of the specified conformity assessment procedures to demonstrate that their products meet the requirements.
 This may include internal production controls, EMC testing by accredited bodies and the preparation of technical documentation.

-• Labeling and documentation: Products that meet the requirements of the EMC Directive must be CE marked.
+• Labeling and documentation: Products that meet the requirements of the EMC Directive must have a CE marking.
 Manufacturers must also issue an EU Declaration of Conformity and provide technical documentation demonstrating the conformity of the product.

 The Electromagnetic Compatibility Act (EMCA)